jedevc/pympw/README.md

 # pympw

-pympw is a master password generation tool based on [https://github.com/Lyndir/MasterPassword](Master Password).
+pympw is a master password generation tool based on [Master Password](https://github.com/Lyndir/MasterPassword).
 I loved the idea, and I wanted to try writing my own (unofficial) version of it.

 ## Installation